epernia/embedded_framework/examples/c/freertos/blinky_x86/readme.md

 # FreeRTOS "blinky" demo for x86

-This example runs to tasks that prints on the console periodic messages.
+This example runs two tasks that prints on the console periodic messages.

 It works on these platform/envioroment:

 * Linux
-* Wiundows + CYGWIN
+* Windows + CYGWIN

 Configure program.mk file on the root of this repository the following line: